 - *Nightlights – Too scary for my kids, but I am SO READY to read this once they’re old enough.

-- *Katana at Super Hero High – Too advanced for us to screen, but we desperately need more super-hero femmes of color.
+- *Katana at Super Hero High – Too advanced for us to screen, but we desperately need more super-hero girls of color.

 - *Jojo’s Flying Sidekick – Worth a read or two, I love the premise but the story is clunky.